In this blog we look at how to resign as a director the right way.

 6. What if you own shares in the company?

-Many directors will own share in the company that they wish to leave.
+Many directors will own a share in the company that they wish to leave.
 A director should always check the terms of the articles of association and the shareholders’ agreement (if there is one) to see what will happen to the shares when the director resigns.
 If there is a shareholders’ agreement, then this may state that an automatic share transfer notice will be served when a director resigns.
 There may also be a clause that states how the shares are to be valued.
 If there are no share transfer provisions in the articles or shareholders’ agreement and you wish to sell your shares you will need to negotiate with the company to purchase your shares and the agreed terms can be recorded in a share purchase or settlement agreement.
 We always recommend that a shareholders’ agreement is signed when shares are acquired to avoid any disputes at a later date on how to exit the company.
 If you are in any doubt on how the share transfer provisions will work on your retirement as a director, you should take legal advice before serving your notice of resignation.